An 1800's Hubbard, Ohio Homestead and Favorite Memories

 I do the same for my family.
 I make our own balms/salves and I use them on every sort of skin problem.
 I even make my own mouth rinse for minor sores and tooth problems.

-* Update December 2009 - He went back to work after being off for 9 months and he did nothing for the house or the gardens.
+* Update December 2009 - He went back to work after being off for 9 months.

 Oh well, I am working even harder to get my business going well enough so that I can hire the help that I need around here.